hg-220148717/spacetech/README.md

 Retrieving products from the database can be done by calling the function `getAllProducts($includeDisabledProducts)`.
 The variable `$includeDisabledProducts` can be set to true to return all products, even if they are disabled, or false, to only include enabled products.

 A product can also be retrieved from the database using the `getProductByID($id)` function, which takes an integer as a parameter and returns product details based on the given product ID.

+A list of products can also be retrieved from the database using the `getProductsByName($inputted_name)` function, which takes a string as a parameter and returns a list of matching products and their details based on the given search query.